-My second year in London began with my return from Florida in fog blanketing my Gatwick train in thick mist: the crowded carriage plowed through eerie white clouds drifting on the tracks, as if dry ice were oozing white clouds in a stage set.
-Stark tree limbs thrust through smoke as we chugged by, and even the boldest graffiti looked hazy on musty railway brick walls.
+My second year in London began as I returned from Florida in fog blanketing our Gatwick train in thick mist: the crowded carriage plowed through eerie white clouds drifting on the tracks, as if dry ice were oozing white clouds in a stage set.
+Stark tree limbs thrust through smoke as we chugged by, and even the boldest graffiti looked hazy on railway walls.
 At home, I found that Mike had arrived just minutes before from his trip to DC.
-We seem to end up reading at 3AM or dozing after lunch for awhile after transatlantic flights.
+We seem to end up reading at 3AM or dozing after lunch after transatlantic flights.

 This is a great time of year to travel inexpensively in Europe: every newspaper lists deals.
-London has several airports and innumerable airlines, and even the Eurostar chunnel train is offering 2-fers.
+London has several airports and innumerable airlines; the Eurostar chunnel train offers 2-fers.
 Ferry lines have weekend specials abroad, where thrifty British shoppers stock up on wines, and fancy hotels offer free meals and champagne.
 English people are astonished at how few Americans have passports; they ask me why we don’t travel in Europe more!
 The papers did report, however, that the past autumn was the wettest since 1766.
 Pack a brolly.

-After sleeping late and tidying up, we visited one of the oddest museums in town, Sir John Soane’s.
-Soane died in 1837, the year of Victoria’s accession, and the house is pretty much as he left it.
+We visited one of the oddest museums in town, Sir John Soane’s.
+He died in 1837, the year of Victoria’s accession, and the house is as he left it.
 It overlooks a beautiful green square in Lincolns Fields, with benches, gravel paths, and gardens, in a neighborhood bordering on law offices, courts, and smart gentlemen’s clothing shops—maybe catering to those who wear black robes and white wigs.
 Soane, once architect for the Bank of England and Clerk of the Works for Chelsea Hospital, amassed a huge private collection.
-He donated it to the nation by an act of Parliament, with a stipulation that it not be rearranged—so his sometimes odd placements stay.
+He donated it to the nation by an act of Parliament, with a stipulation that it not be rearranged—thus his sometimes odd placements.

-The house literally is a warren, packed to the rafters by this former Royal Academy professor.
-Walls are dark red, matching a fragment of wall plaster he found in Pompeii.
-Signs explaining the marble plaster busts, columns, sarcophagi, reliefs, statues, and jewels are scarce.
+The house is a warren, packed to the rafters by this former Royal Academy professor.
+Walls of dark red match a fragment of plaster he found in Pompeii.
+Signs explaining marble busts, columns, sarcophagi, reliefs, statues, and jewels are scarce.
 Hogarth oil paintings of The Rake’s Progress hang on tall sliding wall panels near Piranesi drawings and engravings—under glass, unfortunately!
-Reynolds, Turner, Fusulli, and Canaletto paintings compete around every corner with framed architectural drawings and ivory table and chair sets beneath them.
+Reynolds, Turner, Fusulli, and Canaletto paintings compete with framed architectural drawings and ivory table and chair sets beneath them.
 No wall or doorway is unadorned.
-Ten thousand books in cabinets and glass-backed cases are crammed into every imaginable space.
-Some skylights are yellow to enhance the dim light, and elsewhere are quaint cupolas and stained glass windows.
+Ten thousand books in cabinets and glass-backed cases are crammed into every space.
+Some skylights are yellow to enhance the dim light; elsewhere are quaint cupolas and stained glass.
 Tiny courtyards are packed with antique statuary, much of it cadged from Italian ruins.
 The basement holds a large Egyptian sarcophagus carved from a single piece of alabaster, with a figure of the goddess Nut carved in the bottom among the hieroglyphs.

 The neighborhood surrounds an area still used for outdoor enjoyment.
 Lincoln Fields belonged to the Dominicans in 1276 until they moved to Blackfriars, then became a large walled mansion that the Earl of Lincoln bequeathed as a residential law college.
-Its graceful brick buildings and courtyards date from the 1400’s.
+Graceful brick buildings and courtyards date from the 1400’s.
 John Donne preached at a new chapel’s consecration 200 years later.
-Arms of Henry VIII, Pitt, Walpole, Newman, Disraeli, Gladstone, and others are supposedly in the chapel, but we couldn’t get inside.
+Arms of Henry VIII, Pitt, Walpole, Newman, Disraeli, Gladstone, and others adorn the chapel, but we couldn’t get in.

 In outdoor London a few royal occasions are routinely marked with smoke and clatter.
 They are unbelievably uncrowded, poorly publicized, and extremely fun to see.
 Everybody gets a front seat, even from pushchairs! (i.e. strollers).
 They occur on set dates: the Queen’s Accession (Feb.
 6, the day of her father’s death), the Queen’s real birthday, April 21, Phillip’s birthday, June 10, and Queen Mum’s birthday, August 4.
 Horses and teams of uniformed cavalry pull cannons on shiny caissons onto Hyde Park grasses at noon, and fire them off, one after another, twenty one times.
-The horses gallop furiously on park fields to the Bayswater Road end of the park after unhitching the cannons, and the firing occurs in front of the pricey hotels on Park Lane.
-There is resounding boom BOOM, as white smoke rises and spreads into the trees and fills the area; echoes reverberate.
+Horses gallop furiously to the Bayswater Road end of the park after unhitching the cannons, and the firing occurs in front of the pricey hotels on Park Lane.
+With a resounding boom BOOM, white smoke rises, spreads into the trees and fills the area; echoes reverberate.
 The area is cordoned off with plastic tape by the police, some mounted, wearing chartreuse fluorescent vests.
 A military band plays before and after.
-(Band members also wear spurs, but march only from their nearby bus!)
-After a trumpet signal, all mounted soldiers swept along the park’s lawns with a clatter from Bayswater Road, quickly hitched up their cannons, and smartly trotted off up Edgware Road, perhaps to the consternation—or delight— of drivers.
+(Band members also wear spurs, but march only as far as their nearby bus!)
+After a trumpet signal, mounted soldiers sweep along park lawns with a clatter from Bayswater Road, quickly hitch up their cannons, and smartly trot up Edgware Road, perhaps to the consternation—or delight— of drivers.

 Potter’s lecture addressed importance of communication by new means.
 Comparisons were made about times past when citizens were required in agriculture and industrial work, now declining.
 Software is the engine creating today’s revolution, whether in books, photos, inventory, medicine, music, arts, or research.
 Potter indicated that of course there would be adjustments, with companies going out of business, but overall, keep those computer stocks, folks.

 We packed up our ski gear soon after, and were ready to fly to Italy until BA cancelled our flight.
-That story will be in the last chapter, so instead let’s mention British beer.
-At any pub are many varieties, and you are expected to know what you want!
-(No need to tip at the pub.)
-I often ask for a pint or a half (half pint) of lager, depending on how parched I am.
+That story is in a later chapter, so instead let’s consider British beer.
+At any pub are many varieties, and you must know what you want!
+(No tipping at pubs.)
+I often ask for a pint or a half (half pint) of lager.
 Lager is similar to American beers, clean and cool, with around 5% alcohol, a bit more than American brews.
 It’s aged one to three months to ferment with a yeast that works in cool temperatures, and the name comes from storage, in German.
 It’s probably the world favorite.

-For Anglophiles, a delightful, read is Bill Bryson, an Iowan who spent several years here.
-He gently pokes fun at foibles and attitudes of in Notes from a Small Island, written in 1995, as he travels the length of the island up to John o’Groats in Scotland.
+For Anglophiles, a delightful read is Bill Bryson, an Iowan who spent several years here.
+He gently pokes fun at foibles and attitudes in Notes from a Small Island, written in 1995, as he travels the length of the island up to John o’Groats in Scotland.